ss-react-group/JustAnotherTwitter/README.md

-# Frontend
+# JustAnotherTwitter
-Frontend is a social network application using React, written as a part of the SoftServe React academy group.
+JustAnotherTwitter is a social network application using React, written as a part of the SoftServe React academy group.

 ## List of features
   - Login with Facebook || Twitter account